15 Incredible Things to Do in Islamorada, Florida (in 2025!)

 3. Refresh at the Florida Keys Brewing Co.

+When in the mood for beer, head to the Keys Brewing Company, the Upper Keys’ first microbrewery.
 Operating since 2015, this locally owned brewery offers its visitors 30 delightful beer varieties that range from “Hoppy Beer” and” The Lighter Side” to “Red, Ambers, and Browns” to “Florida Weisse Sours.”

 Beer lovers can visit the taproom for a tasting flight, growler fill of staples, seasonal beers, and limited releases, or simply kick back and relax while savoring delicious beer in the beer garden.

-Avid beer lovers shouldn’t miss touring the brewery to witness their 20-bbl brewhouse and have a chat with a brewmaster to discover the secrets of their signature island beer.
+Don’t miss touring the brewery to witness their 20-bbl brewhouse and have a chat with a brewmaster to discover the secrets of their signature island beer.

-Those who aren’t into beer can play giant Jenga, hula hoop, and cornhole in the beer garden or admire mosaic artwork made from thousands of bottle caps from top-rated breweries in the taproom.
+Those who aren’t into beer can play giant Jenga or cornhole in the beer garden or admire mosaic artwork made from thousands of bottle caps from top-rated breweries in the taproom.
+Don’t forget to check out their colorful merchandise to take home a piece of FKBC with you!

 Opening hours: